Call Button

 Migraine Headache Treatment

-“Migraine is ranked the top three most prevalent disorder in the world, and the top seventh-highest causes of disability worldwide.“ [1]
+“Migraine is ranked the top three most prevalent disorders in the world, and the top seventh-highest causes of disability worldwide.“ [1]

 According to the International Headache Society, migraine attacks usually occur on one side of the head, although the side may change from episode to episode.
 Migraine pain intensity can range from moderate to severe with a pulsating and throbbing-like pain.
 Aside from severe headaches, migraines can cause nausea and vomiting as well as sensitivity to light, smell and sound during an attack.
 Migraine headache pain can last anywhere between 4 hours to 3 days and can leave those disabled and bedridden during an attack.